Congregational Life

 Established in the 1930s with roots connected to the Marash Armenian Evangelical community, Bethel Church has served as a primary place of worship, fellowship, and pastoral care for Armenian families in Aleppo.

 Through years of conflict and economic instability, the congregation has maintained continuity of worship, congregational support, and spiritual formation.
-Bethel Church remains closely connected to the wider institutional mission of the Armenian Protestant Community in Syria.

 Today the congregation is led by Rev. Haroutune Selimian, with congregational life expressed through regular worship, biblical teaching, pastoral visitation, and ministries supporting families across generations.